kghose/groho/docs/Readme.md

 scenario files to see if we can restart from an existing checkpoint, rather than having to start from the begining.

+### Central simulator loop
 ![](uml/png/simulatorloop.png)

+### Serialization thread
 ![](uml/png/serialize.png)

+Not shown: details of thread synchronization between simulator and serialization threads for double buffer implementation.

 ## Sequence diagram